 The climate in the project affected districts of Nadowli-Kaleo and Lawra, all in the Upper West Region are similar and is classified by Gmet Classification as having a Tropical Savannah Climate (Aw).
 There are two seasons, the dry and the wet seasons.
-The wet season commences from early April and ends in October.
+The climate of this area is characterized by a short, single-peak rainfall regime and a long dry season from October to the end of April.
+The rainfall pattern is a result of the region's location in the sub-equatorial zone with changing wind regimes in the course of the year.
+The weather during this period is rather cool and conducive for outside construction work, however, the rains can be disruptive.

 Between October and March there is virtually no rain and this long dry season is made harsh by the dry north-easterly Harmattan winds.
-The dry season, characterized by the cold and hazy harmattan weather, starts from early November and ends in the latter part of March when the hot weather begins, with intensity and ends only with the onset of the early rainfall in April.
-The temperature of the region is between a low of $15^{\circ}$ C at night time during the harmattan season and a high of $40^{\circ}$ C in the day during the hot season.
+The dry season starts from early November and ends in the latter part of March when the hot weather begins, with intensity and ends only with the onset of the early rainfall in April.
+During the dry season, the area is under the influence of the dry North-Eastern trade wind (Harmattan) as a result, relative humidity drops to a minimum of 16% in January.
+Dust generated during this period will necessitate regular cleaning of the solar panels and this must be factored during the operational and maintenance phase.
+The temperature of the region is between a low of 15^{0} C at night-time during the harmattan season and a high of 40^{0} C in the day during the hot season and this must be a critical factor for consideration during construction especially for the expatriates.
+The long term mean annual temperature for the area is about 27.2°C, the mean maximum is about 35.5°C and the mean minimum is about 18.8°C.

 This unfavourable climatic condition promotes only rain fed agriculture and has been the major underlying reasons for the chronic food insecurity that is a major problem facing the District.
 This climatic condition calls for the construction of dams and dug puts to support irrigation agriculture to reduce migration of the youth to the southern parts of the country in search of employment.

-In order to properly represent the climate spanning the project sites, climatic data was obtained from the Wa Weather Station: 654040 (DGLW) , located on Latitude: 10.05, Longitude: -2.5 and Altitude: 323.
-Data for humidity, temperature and rainfall within the project area from 2010 to August 2018 is presented in Table 4-3 to Table 4-5 and also presented diagrammatically in Figure 4-6 and Figure 4-9.
+Various dug outs dams are therefore found in the Upper West Region, and the closest one to any of the solar sites is the Kaleo Community dam at the Kaleo, located at maximum distance of 1.3km away.
+In order to properly represent the climate spanning the project sites, climatic data was obtained from the Wa Weather Station: 654040 (DGLW)15, located on Latitude: 10.05, Longitude: -2.5 and Altitude: 323.

+Data for humidity, temperature and rainfall within the project area from January 2010 to December 2018 is presented in Table 4-3 to Table 4-5 and also presented diagrammatically in Figure 4-8 and Figure 4-11.